More server power costs - but is a good investment. We show what needs to be considered to create optimal WordPress conditions.

 Conclusion: Hardware is important, but only half the battle

 The following applies to server performance: The more you pay, the more performance you get.
-Therefore, the question of which requirements you WordPress really need for your server is crucial.
+Therefore, the question of which server requirements you really need for WordPress is crucial.

 This question arises regardless of whether you site already run yours or WordPress completely new.
 Is yours WordPress instance is already online, it makes sense to first optimize the pages.
 Because this is free of charge (even if it is time-consuming).
 Only then should you think about additional performance investments.

 Without choosing the right hosting tariff, however, the performance of your server can quickly fizzle out.
 Because if you have to share hardware with dozens or hundreds of other customers, you offer WordPress -Prerequisiteswhich are rather unfavorable.
 At next part of this series we therefore go into the most important performance factors of hosting.